keu/docs/astro/deploy-code.md

 :::tip

 To validate your code before deploying it to Astro, you can run `astrocloud deploy --pytest`.
-The `--pytest` flag runs all pytests in your project's `tests` directory.
+Adding the `--pytest` flag makes the CLI run all pytests in your project's `tests` directory.
 If any of these tests fail, your code deploy will also fail.

 For more information about running Pytests, see [Test and Troubleshoot](test-and-troubleshoot.md#test-dags-locally-with-pytest).